accateo/joomla_mvc_component/README.md

 In the "models" part we find a table of a database, which the component can use through the alias #__tablename_

+In the "js" folder we find a file that combines the functions used to display the modal and to send an email.
+The "sendMail" function is associated with the button within the modal.